microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 This change invokes the PropertySet(nullptr\_t) constructor rather than the PropertySet() default constructor.
 The nullptr\_t constructor does not call into the Windows Runtime to create the backing type.
 Instead, the 'mySet' field is not connected to any backing object until you assign it a value.

 Whenever you want to lazily initialize a C++/WinRT class variable, assign nullptr to the value when declaring the instance.
-Later you can then assign the appropriately constructed object to the variable.
+Later you can assign the appropriately constructed object to the variable.

 Just say no to 'ref new'
 ------------------------